 I confess I do still eat some eggs.
 They have to be free range and ideally organic, and I prefer to buy them from flocks where I know there isn’t a cockerel.

 I’m lucky that The Man is supportive.
 He’s been a vegetarian for many years, but relies very heavily on cheese, yoghurt and milk.
 We share the cooking, and he has adapted to cooking a vegan evening meal, topping his dairy levels up (big-time) at lunchtime.
 There are any number of really tasty vegan meals which many of us eat without thinking about it – veggie shepherd’s pie, many cous cous and rice dishes, paellas and risottos, veggie spag bol, soups and stews, pasta and sauce, salads, ratatouille, nut and veg roasts, corn on the cob – and on and on.
 We mostly make our own dishes up, based on what’s in the garden (leeks, potatoes, onions, garlic, purple sprouting broccoli, chard and errr quite a lot of cabbage).
 Yes, there’s an issue with both iron and B12 – dark green leafy veg, nuts and veggie red wine (some is ‘fined’ with bull’s blood) for the iron, Marmite, yeast flakes or another yeast extract for the B12.

 And now I’ve run out of steam.
-I don’t want to proselytize; but if I say to you that we would use ten times less land to feed the current population, globally, on a veggie diet than on a meat one…?
+I don’t want to proselytize; but if I say to you that we could feed the current population, globally, on a veggie diet that would use ten to fourteen times less land than on a meat one…?